JNRowe/upoints/doc/geolocation_and_pathcross.rst

-The script above tells us that the distance from my house to Telford is approximately 170 kM (just over 100 miles for those so inclined), given that result what is the answer to my question "would I be likely to travel to Telford for a beer?"
+The script above tells us that the distance from my house to Telford is approximately 170 kM (just over 100 miles for those so inclined), given that result what is the answer to my question “would I be likely to travel to Telford for a beer?”
 Probably not.

 The answer isn't that simple though.
 Whereas I probably wouldn't travel 170 kM for a beer with my good friend Danny(sorry Danny!), I would consider travelling 170 kM to meet up with Roger Beckinsale.
-It isn't because Danny is bad company(quite the contrary), it is because I live eight kilometres from Danny's house and can pop round for a beer whenever the urge hits me.
+It isn't because Danny is bad company(quite the contrary), it is because I live eight kilometres from Danny’s house and can pop round for a beer whenever the urge hits me.
 Roger on the other hand lives on the Isle of Lewis, as far North West as the British Isles go, and I haven't seen him for a year or so.